top of page

 otaikoSeeThru.jpg

-The taiko knot, shown above as see-through, to let you see the obiage at the top, covering a makura pad, and the obijime at the centre.
+The taiko otaiko (obi's rear 'knot'), is shown in the illustration above as see-through, to let you see the obiage at the top, covering a makura pad, and the obijime at the centre.
 See below how to tie a taiko knot in a Nagoya obi and a fukuro obi.

 You can also get pre-shaped, two part nagoya obi, which do away with all the time consuming, complicated tying, but look the same once on.
 If you visit this site's obi section, you can see all kinds of obis, including nagoya and pre-shaped, two part obis

 The makura (pillow) she mentions is an obi bustle pad, which pads out the top of the rear knot and is hidden inside the knot, covered by an obiage.
-The obiage is a scarf like tie that goes around the top of the obi sash and is tied at the front, then partially tucked under the sash.
-Around the middle, to help hold the obi in place, is a cord called an obijime, also tied at the front.
+The obiage is a special scarf-like tie that goes around the top of the obi sash and is tied at the front, then partially tucked under the sash.
+Tehn, around the middle, to help hold the obi in place, is a cord called an obijime, also tied at the front.

 ------------------------------------------------------